tier4/scenario_simulator_v2/docs/developer_guide/ConfiguringPerceptionTopics.md

 delay only a specific object.

 **Note** - This feature sets the delay from when the perception results are obtained in `scenario_simulator_v2` to when they are published.
-Not that there are other potential sources of delay, such as frame rates becoming unstable, and delays in pub/sub.
+Note that there are other potential sources of delay, such as frame rates becoming unstable, and delays in pub/sub.